weavedb/rdk/README.md

 ### Run Envoy Separately

-You run Envoy separately on your computer, and run the bare rollup file `index.js` without Docker.
+You can run Envoy separately on your computer, and run the bare rollup file `index.js` without Docker.
 This way, you don't have to restart docker-compose every time you make changes in development.

 ```bash
 yarn envoy